nobody-famous/alive/README.md

 Opens a temporary file, `{workspace}/.vscode/alive/scratch.lisp`, that can be used to evaluate expressions, making use of the normal editing features like code completion.

+### Macro Expand

+Selected text is passed to macroexpand and expanded in place.
+If nothing is selected, the form surrounding the cursor is sent.

+### Macro Expand 1

+Selected text is passed to macroexpand-1 and expanded in place.
+If nothing is selected, the form surrounding the cursor is sent.

 ## License

 Unless otherwise noted, all files are in the Public Domain.